 Changes in the late 1940s and early 1950s brought about the end of ore shipments from the Montana-Bingham tunnel, and in 1962 Kennecott bought all of the USSR&M property in that particular area of Bingham.
 The Montana-Bingham remained in place as a drain tunnel under Kennecott ownership until the early 2000s when the lower parts of Bingham canyon itself became a disposal site of waste rock from the ever-expanding open pit mine, burying the tunnel's portal.
 But the tunnel itself remains to this day, feeding a pipeline connection made before the waste rock fill-in started, providing an important source of water to Kennecott's current facilities at Copperton.

 December 18, 1905

 The Bingham Copper Hill Mining Company was incorporated on December 18, 1905.
 The Copper Hill group encompassed five claims and 100 acres, and the new company included another 50 acres that adjoined the Copper Hill group.
-"The property is most eligibly located in the camp of Bingham, the copper Hill group adjoining the northerly end lines pf the Congor and its possessions running right down to the railroad line in the main Bingham canyon, east of the Winnamuck."
+"The property is most eligibly located in the camp of Bingham, the Copper Hill group adjoining the northerly end lines pf the Congor and its possessions running right down to the railroad line in the main Bingham canyon, east of the Winnamuck."
 The tunnel was already over 500 feet, and would be extended another 315 feet to reach the porphyry ore.
 "This tunnel has been driven from the Bingham canyon and its portal is just above the Rio Grande railroad.
 Cleaning up the tunnel is now in progress."
 (Salt Lake Herald, December 19, 1905, "yesterday")

 December 20, 1905